Nepeta, Jīng Jiè, 荆芥, Herba Schizonepetae

 Actions: Expel wind cold and wind heat • Mature rash • Stop bleeding • Clear blood heat

-Indications: Common cold • Mild fever • Severe chills • Warmth feels good • Aversion to cold • Headache • Body ache • Neck pain • Not thirsty • Tight and superficial pulse • Epistaxis • Bleeding hemorrhoids • Hematuria • Hypermenorrhea • Postpartum bleeding
+Indications: Wind Heat or Wind Cold • Mild fever • Severe chills • Warmth feels good • Aversion to cold • Headache • Body ache • Neck pain • Not thirsty • Tight and superficial pulse • Epistaxis • Bleeding hemorrhoids • Hematuria • Hypermenorrhea • Postpartum bleeding

 Contraindications: Exterior deficiency • Fully erupted measles • Open sores • Lack of pathogenic wind • Consumption of fish, crab, goose, or duck